SingularDTV/snglsDAO-whitepaper/README.md

 There are many different services that could come of this and we have only just started to scratch the surface of what these services could be.
 We think this will ignite the decentralized entertainment economy and spur growth for services and new opportunities along with business models for artists.

 ## III.
-SNGLS 2.0 UTILITY AND INCENTIVE GAME
+SNGLS TOKEN UTILITY AND INCENTIVE GAME

 The native token of the ecosystem will be SNGLS.
 The SNGLS token will be used in the DAO for voting rights to approve or deny proposals for upgrading the platform, amount for listing/upload fees, and Treasury control.
 SNGLS will also be stakeable in the Content Mining operation which will decide what gets listed on the platform and what doesn’t.